Euro zone yields stay low on ECB stimulus expectations

 LONDON, Nov 27 (Reuters) - German 10-year Bund yields traded near two-week lows on Friday amid expectations for further monetary stimulus from the European Central Bank, while Portugal's 10-year government bond yields were close to breaking below zero.

-The ECB committed in October to further easing in December, which has underpinned euro zone government bonds in recent weeks.
+The ECB signalled in October it would further ease its monetary policy in December, which has underpinned euro zone government bonds in recent weeks.
 The moves have been muted since bonds recovered from a sell-off on optimism around coronavirus vaccines.

 Dovish comments by ECB chief economist Philip Lane on Thursday regarding inflation and the minutes of the bank's October meeting added to expectations of more stimulus.